serenity-is/docs/tutorials/movies/creating_movie_table.md

 Here we already have several migrations.
 A migration is like a DML script that manipulates database structure.

-*DefaultDB_20141103_140000_Initial.cs* for example, contains our initial migration that created *Northwind* tables and *Users* table.
+*DefaultDB_20141103_140000_Initial.cs* for example, contains our initial migration that created Language table and *Users* table.

-Create a new migration file in the same folder with name *DefaultDB_20160519_115100_MovieTable.cs*.
+Create a new migr   ation file in the same folder with name *DefaultDB_20221114_150500_MovieTable.cs*.
 You can copy and change one of the existing migration files, rename it and change contents.

 > Migration file name / class name is actually not important but recommended for consistency and correct ordering.

-*20160519_115100* corresponds to the time we are writing this migration in yyyyMMdd_HHmmss format.
+*20221114_150500* corresponds to the time we are writing this migration in yyyyMMdd_HHmmss format.
 It will also act as a unique key for this migration.

 Our migration file should look like below: